Resources#

 # type: beaker_500

-Assigning resources in experiments#
+Assigning resources in protocols#

-type: dynamic_resource_experiment
+type: dynamic_resource_protocol

 desc: Demonstrate resource assignment